AnTulcha/Celbridge/README.md

 Celbridge is distributed as a `.msix` installer for Windows.

+> [!NOTE]
+> Celbridge currently runs on Windows only.
+A macOS version is planned, and Linux/WASM versions may be possible depending on demand.

 1. Install the latest `.msix` version of Celbridge from the [releases](https://github.com/AnTulcha/Celbridge/releases) section of the Github page.
 2. Install the .NET Desktop Runtime if prompted.
 3. Run the Celbridge `.msix` installer.

-> [!NOTE]
-> Celbridge currently runs on Windows only.
-A macOS version is planned, and Linux/WASM versions may be possible depending on demand.
+Each release includes an Example project that demonstrates the features of Celbridge.
+1. Download `Examples.zip` from the [releases](https://github.com/AnTulcha/Celbridge/releases)  section of the Github page.
+2. Unzip this file to a location on your machine.
+3. Open the `example.celbridge` project with `Celbridge`.

 # Building From Source